 The power unit uses standard house current (110 Vac), some can also get power from a USB connection.
 The power unit supplies direct current (DC) power to the amplifier through the coax cable center conductor.
 There can only be cable between the preamp and the power unit, no splitters/combiners or impedance matchers.
 Coax ground blocks (for lightning and static protection) and cable connectors can be used if they pass DC power (most do).

 Preamps come with either a fixed gain or an adjustable gain, most cover the VHF and UHF bands, some are indoor only, some can be mounted outside.
 Some preamps have an FM Trap (switch) to filter out the commercial FM radio band which is between RF channels 6 and 7.
-The filter may be needed if an FM signal is strong enough to overpower the preamp or reduce it's automatic gain control.
+The filter may be needed if an FM signal is strong enough to overpower the preamp reducing it's performance.
 Some FM traps reduce RF channel 6 reception.
 Some preamps also filter out the 4G and 5G mobile communication bands.